Skip to main content

 I am writing to formally resign from my position as [Job Title] at [Company Name].
 I have accepted a new professional opportunity, and my final working day will be [Last Working Day], based on my notice period of [Notice Period].

 This decision was not made lightly.
-I have valued my time here, especially the chance to work on [project / responsibility / team experience], and I appreciate the guidance and support I have received during my employment.
+I have valued my time here, especially the chance to work on [project / responsibility / team experience], and I appreciate the guidance and support I have received throughout my employment.

 Thank you again for the opportunity to be part of [Company Name].
 I wish you and the team continued success.